George Benson: 1990s to present

 In 2009, Benson was recognized by the National Endowment of the Arts as a Jazz Master, the United States highest honor in jazz.
 Benson performed at the 49th issue of the Ohrid Summer Festival in North Macedonia on July 25, 2009, and his tribute show to Nat King Cole, An Unforgettable Tribute to Nat King Cole, as part of the Istanbul International Jazz Festival in Turkey on July 27.

 In late 2009, Benson finished recording an album entitled Songs and Stories with Marcus Miller, producer John Burk, and session musicians David Paich and Steve Lukather.
 As part of the promotion for the album, Benson appeared or performed on The Tavis Smiley Show, Jimmy Kimmel Live! and Late Night with Jimmy Fallon.

 He performed at the 2011 Java Jazz Festival during March 4–6.
 On October 4, Benson released the album Guitar Man, revisiting his 1960s/early-1970s guitar-playing roots with a 12-song collection of covers of both jazz and pop standards produced by John Burk.

 In June 2013, Benson released his fourth album for Concord, Inspiration: A Tribute to Nat King Cole, which included Wynton Marsalis, Idina Menzel, Till Brönner, and Judith Hill.
 In September, he returned to perform at Rock in Rio festival, in Rio de Janeiro, 35 years after his first performance at this festival, which was then the inaugural one.

 In July 2016, Benson participated as a mentor in the Sky Arts programme Guitar Star in the search for the UK and Republic of Ireland's most talented guitarist.

 In May 2018, Benson was featured on the Gorillaz single "Humility".

 On July 12, 2018, it was announced that Benson had signed to Mascot Label Group.

 Benson stopped touring internationally at the start of 2024 due to ill health, cancelling a series of UK concerts that summer.

 Benson released a new album, Dreams Do Come True: When George Benson Meets Robert Farnon on July 19, 2024.
 The album was an abandoned project based on recordings with arranger and conductor Robert Farnon backed by the London Symphony Orchestra from 1989 that were thought to have been lost.
 Upon location of the masters, Benson played them for his current label, Rhino Entertainment, who encouraged Benson to complete the project.
 Were the album released when it was recorded it would have predated most of the wave of Great American Songbook albums released by popular artists at the end of the 20th century and well into the 21st century.
 Benson also announced plans for a four-night festival called Breezin' with the Stars planned for January 2025.

 Personal life

 Benson has been married to Johnnie Lee since 1965 and has seven children.
-Benson describes his music as focusing more on love and romance, due to his commitment to his family and religious practices, with Benson being a Jehovah's Witness.
+Benson describes his music as focusing more on love and romance, due to his commitment to his family and religious practices, with Benson being one of Jehovah's Witnesses.
 Benson has been a resident of Englewood, New Jersey.